 When it comes to buying a property, there are several options available to determine its value and condition.
-Simon from SRC Mortgage Solutions, one of our approved panel of Mortgage advisers provides a breakdown of the options available to help you make an informed choice when buying a home.

 When using a mortgage to buy a property the lender will insist that the property is valued.
 They need to be sure that the property you are buying is in good condition and valued realistically.
 In the unfortunate circumstance that the lender needs to repossess the property, they want to be certain that they can sell the property and get their money back.
 As Peabody Private sale and Shared ownership homes are 'New builds' the property condition will generally be acceptable to most mortgage lenders.